 In international relations, there’s a term called “Sphere of Influence.”
 It relates to the control or influence that one country or government has over a geographical region in the world.
 Before I bore all of you silly, I’ll bring the idea down to a more personal level.
-We all have aspects of our lives that are encompassed in our own “Spheres of Influence.”
+We all have aspects of our lives encompassed in our spheres of Influence.
 We have our families, friends, work colleagues, religious communities, geographical communities, and so on.
 The problem I've seen lately is that too many people are co-opting their sphere of influence (SOI) to outside sources.

 Life can be difficult and challenging.
 I'm not trying to trivialize that.
 What I'm saying is that it never hurts to take a step back and focus on the good in our lives and what matters most.
 We've all heard the stories of people in the hospital who managed to cheer up the people who come to visit them instead of the other way around.
-We all know people in difficult circumstances who managed to keep a positive outlook.
+We all know people in difficult circumstances who maintain a positive outlook.
 We don't have to let outside influences drag us down.
-We can all make the choice to be a positive influence on the people around us.
+We can all choose to be a positive influence on the people around us.

-Next, we move on to those closest to us, and help life them up.
+Next, we move on to those closest to us and help lift them up.
 Then, we move outward from there.
 Most of us will never have a worldwide SOI, but that doesn't matter.
 If we make a positive difference in the life of just one person, even if that person is yourself, then it's worth it.
 Eventually, that can have a global reach.

 So, what is your sphere of influence and how can you make it better?
 I'd love to hear, so please your answers in the comments.
 Then, go forth and have a happy day.

 Mary becomes obsessed with finding the key to the garden and starts spending more and more time outside.
 As she does, she becomes healthier and much more pleasant.
-She also starts to make friends of the other people on the estate, including the gardener.
+She also becomes friends with other people on the estate, including the gardener.

 During that time, Mary hears crying coming from somewhere inside the manor and wants to find out where it's coming from, but the head housekeeper forbids her from searching the manor.
-Mary forgets about the crying for time when she finds the key to the secret garden.
-She starts caring for the garden and the plants begin to grow and thrive, just like Mary.
-I'll leave the story there so I don't give away any spoilers.
+Mary forgets about the crying for a time when she finds the key to the secret garden.
+She starts caring for the garden, and the plants begin to grow and thrive, just like Mary.
+I'll leave the story there, so I don't give away any spoilers.

 One of the reasons I loved this book so much is that it starts out so gloomy and hopeless but becomes bright and joyful in the end.
 I loved the way the author wrote Mary's (and other characters') growth and change for the better to parallel the garden.
 Mary goes from being a spoiled, self-absorbed child to being a loving and caring person whose actions rescue others from the same miserable life she might have had.

-This is a book that girls would probably enjoy more than boys, but I think it's a book all children should read.
-It teaches what can happen when we're kind and put the wellbeing of others above our own.
+Girls would probably enjoy the story more than boys, but I think it's a book all children should read.
+It teaches what can happen when we're kind and put the well-being of others above our own.